Whirlpool Washer Bellow Tub Seal

 Place the latch back in.

-Secure the seal in place by the retainer clamp.
+Secure the seal in place with the retainer clamp.

-Connect and install the user interface panel back into place, as well as top and bottom panels.
+Connect and install the user interface panel back into place and top and bottom panels.

-Make sure to check that all of the screws are in the right places and well tightened once the panels are assembled.
+Ensure that all the screws are in the right places and well-tightened once the panels are assembled.

 Great job!
 We did it!